lbrayner/sambaadmin/README.md

 HTAdmin
 =======

-HTAdmin is a simple .htaccess and .htpasswd editor implemented in PHP with a nice frontend (based on bootstrap).
-It's intended to secure a folder of plain html files with multiple users.
-The admin has to create a user, but every user can change his password by himself using a self service area.
-It is also possible to send a password reset mail.
+HTAdmin is a simple ~~.htaccess and .htpasswd~~ htpasswd file editor implemented in PHP with a nice frontend (based on bootstrap).
+It's intended to ~~secure a folder of plain html files with multiple users~~ simply update and htpasswd file.
+The admin has to create a user, but every user can change his password by himself using a self service area. ~~It is also possible to send a password reset mail~~.

 It comes with a preconfigured Vagrant / Puppet VM, so you don't have to install a LAMP stack locally for testing.